Ahiya1/11labs-v3-vapi/DEPLOYMENT.md

 1. Go to Vapi Dashboard → Assistants
 2. Click your assistant → "Test Call"
 3. Speak in Hebrew and verify the assistant responds correctly
+4. Test both voice modes if you have multiple assistants

 ---